Equivariant twisted Real $K$-theory of compact Lie groups: Twisted -homology

 \section{Twisted $KR$-homology}

-This Section is devoted to background material on $K$-homology, its Real and twisted version, the classification of (Real) twists (which are realized by Dixmier-Douady bundles in this paper), and the notion of Real $\text{Spin}^c$ structures.
+This Section is devoted to background material on (analytic) $K$-homology, its equivariant, Real and twisted version, the classification of (Real) twists (which are realized by Dixmier-Douady bundles in this paper), and the notion of Real $\text{Spin}^c$ structures.
 We refer the reader to Appendix or \cite{At}, \cite{AS} and \cite{F} for the definitions and basic properties of $KR$-theory, and \cite{Mo} and \cite{Mo2} for Real twists of groupoids, their classification (which is different from ours, see Remark \ref{diffmo}) and the construction of twisted $KR$-theory in the context of groupoids.
+For (non-equivariant) twisted $KR$-homology defined using bundle gerbes and geometric cycles, see \cite{HMSV}.